Depending on the purpose and intended market of your product, the packaging compliance requirements will vary between regulation and country.

 Is This Regulation Mandatory?

-Packaging requirements differ by regulations but overall, it is expected that the product is in the appropriate packaging with correct labelling to ensure the safe use and storage of the product.
+Packaging compliance differs by regulations/jurisdictions but overall, it is expected that the product is in the appropriate packaging with correct labelling to ensure the safe use and storage of the product.

 What are the risks if a company chooses not to comply?

 If a products packaging is not compliant, it may increase the risk of injury or accidental poisonings due to improper storage or handling.
-The penalties for non-compliant packaging could include recalls, cease of sales, or monetary penalties for the supplier and/or manufacturer.
+The penalties for failing to meet packaging compliance could include recalls, cease of sales, or monetary penalties for the supplier and/or manufacturer.

 How Can Nexreg Ensure Your Compliance?

-Nexreg will first review the product information to determine the applicable hazards and/or statements for the product.
+Nexreg will first review the product information to determine the applicable hazards and/or statements for the packaging label of your product.
 We request that the full formula be provided, as well as other information including the current SDS, any known physical or test data and dimensions of the packaging.
 For cosmetic labels, we also request the International Nomenclature Cosmetic Ingredient (INCI) names be provided as well.

 Once the product is evaluated, a label memo is generated in the required language and format for the requested country.